Have I missed the boat?

 It really is a nation of two halves.

-London and the south east have secured fantastic prices, much of it propelled by international money.
+London and the south east have secured fantastic price increases, much of it propelled by international money.
 The political, social and economic uncertainty across the world (witness Egypt, Libya, China, Russia) has thrown the international rich onto safe havens such a London.
 To a degree the same thing has happened domestically with the Teflon towns.
 Blue chip UK residential owners have sunk their cash into prime property locations.
 Whereas, ‘the rest of us’, owning property in “real Property UK” have been left tied to the vagaries of UK buyers and a restrictive mortgage market – hence the market has remained pretty depressed.

 Future property price prospects